Ahmedradwancs/Lab1-FullStack/Lab1-Report.md

 2. **Dynamic Table Updates:** By leveraging JavaScript's DOM manipulation capabilities, I dynamically updated the table contents upon successful CRUD operations.
 This provided users with instant feedback and eliminated the need for manual page refreshes.

 3. **User Input Handling:** Implementing client-side input validation using HTML form validation attributes and JavaScript functions ensured that only valid data was submitted to the server.
-Additionally, on the server-side.

 ---